diegormb06/diegormb06/README.md

 **Hi!**

-I'm **Diego Rodrigues**, a passionate developer who loves creating innovative systems and solving problems with technology.
+I'm **Diego Rodrigues**, a developer who loves creating innovative systems and solving problems with technology.
 I hold a Bachelor's degree in *Social Sciences* from the Federal University of Goiás, and I have postgraduate degrees in *Innovation in Interactive Media* from UFG and *Software Architecture, Cyber Security and Data Science* from the Catholic University of Paraná.

 ### Specialties: